inseri-swiss/inseri-playground/README.md

 1. Export all content from https://inseri.swiss/ -> Tools -> Export
 2. Open an empty playground with the same wp and php version and theme https://playground.wordpress.net/?theme=twentytwentythree&wp=6.4&php=8.2
 3. Remove all Posts and Pages
-4. import the exported xml from step 1.
+4. Tools -> Import the exported xml from step 1.
-5. Remove all
-   1. Posts and Pages: draft and private pages and posts
+5. Remove all Posts and Pages: draft and private pages and posts
-   2. Remove / Edit SiteHeader and Footer and the last 3 columns -> Save
+6. Edit SiteHeader
+  - move the Search from the Header before the Title, in the same group,
+  - remove Header
-6. Edit Site title: add "Playground - " in the front of "inseri core beta"
+  - edit Site title: add "Playground - " in the front of "inseri core beta"
-7. Save
+  - Save
-8. Export all content from your local playground -> Tools -> Export
+11. Export all content from your local playground -> Tools -> Export
-9. Update `inseriswiss.WordPress.xml` using the xml from step 8.
+12. Update `inseriswiss.WordPress.xml` using the xml from step 8.